mui/mui-x/docs/data/migration/migration-data-grid-v5/migration-data-grid-v5.md

 All other changes must be handled manually.

 :::warning
-Not all use-cases are covered by codemods.
-Some advanced cases like props spreading, cross file dependencies, etc should be handled manually.
+Not all use cases are covered by codemods.
+In some scenarios, like props spreading, cross-file dependencies and etc., the changes are not properly identified and therefore must be handled manually.

-For example if a codemod renames some props but they are being passed using spread operator they may not be transformed as expected.
+For example, if a codemod tries to rename a prop, but this prop is hidden with the spread operator, it won't be transformed as expected.

 ```tsx
 <DataGrid {...newProps} />
 ```

-Make sure to test your app after running codemods, ensure you don't have any console errors and all of your tests are passing.
+After running the codemods, make sure to test your application and that you don't have any console errors.

+Feel free to [contact us](https://github.com/mui/mui-x/issues/new/choose) for support if you need help to proceed with your migration.
 :::

 ## Breaking changes